micros24/sanSuMessaging/README.md

 ### Setup config files in config folder

--Samples are inside the config folder.
+- Samples are inside the config folder.
 Cater it to what you will configure in the next section.
--For the dialect field inside the sample-config.json, you can configure it to 'mariadb' or 'mysql'. mariadb is used in the development of this project.
+- For the dialect field inside the sample-config.json, you can configure it to 'mariadb' or 'mysql'. mariadb is used in the development of this project.
--The value of JWT_TOKEN inside sample-env.json is a type of string that you can set to whatever.
+- The value of JWT_TOKEN inside sample-env.json is a type of string that you can set to whatever.

 ### Initializing the database